-At this point there is no known cure for glaucoma, however there are many successful treatment options that can effectively control the pressure in your eyes and prevent any vision loss from occurring.
+At this point there is no known cure for glaucoma, however, there are many successful treatment options that can effectively control the pressure in your eyes and prevent any vision loss from occurring.
 But in order for this to happen, you must detect the disease early.
-If you haven’t had an eye exam in the last year, please contact us online or call us at (800) 317-3937 to schedule your appointment.
+If you haven’t had an eye exam in the last year, please complete the form below to request an appointment or call us at (317) 844-5530 to schedule your appointment.

 We are experienced at the detection and treatment of glaucoma, and the best way to assure yourself a lifetime of quality vision is with early detection of eye diseases through your routine examinations.
 Most people respond very well to medication which regulates intraocular pressure by lessening the production of fluid.
 While most people do not experience negative side effects from medication, some do, and some people require more aggressive treatment.
 Surgical treatments focus on opening up the tiny drainage system in the back of the eye that helps regulate flow of aqueous fluid, and pressure within the eye.

-Our Indianapolis surgeons specialize in a simple procedure in which a laser is used to make very small, precise modifications that improve the flow of fluid through the drainage passageway.
+Our Indianapolis gluacoma surgeons specialize in a simple procedure known as Selective Laser Trabeculoplasty, or SLT, in which a laser is used to make very small, precise modifications that improve the flow of fluid through the drainage passageway.
 Although surgery is never the first option, this procedure is a common, minimally invasive treatment with little recovery needed and very low risk.
 It usually takes only about 15 minutes, and is a painless, outpatient procedure.
 In some cases, you may need to continue to use drops for optimal intraocular pressure.